Ch-Ibrahim/nRhDDUb08MZl0Gfa/Potential Talent RAG/README.md

 ## Author

-Created by Ibrahim Chaoudi as part of a data science and AI learning project.
+Created by Ibrahim Chaoudi as part of a APZIVA  project.
 ```